-Connecticut General Statutes Section 14-222 – Reckless Driving
+Connecticut General Statutes § 14-222 – Reckless Driving

-- You drive at a rate of speed that would endanger someone else's life;
+- Drove at a rate of speed that would endanger someone else's life; or

-- You operate a motor vehicle with a commercial registration with the gears or clutch disengaged;
+- Operated a motor vehicle with a commercial registration with the gears or clutch disengaged; or

-- You knowingly operate a motor vehicle with a defective mechanism; or
+- Knowingly operate a motor vehicle with a defective mechanism; or

-- You operate a motor vehicle on a road, parking lot, or highway for at least 10 cars at a speed greater than 85 miles per hour.
+- Drive at a speed greater than 85 miles per hour.

 Connecticut General Statutes § 14-227(a) - DUI